grommet/grommet/src/js/components/RangeInput/README.md

 **inputValue**

 The input number type to inform range input value.
-      It default value is false.
+      The default value is false.

 ```
 boolean